opsschool/curriculum/introduction.rst

    -- Usenix, *Job Descriptions for System Administrators, 3d Edition Revised*

-Our goal is to teach these topics, but also to provide a good understanding of how the components work, which enables them to continue to grow their skills and contributions.
+Our goal is to teach these topics, but also to provide a good understanding of how the components work, which enables the students to continue to grow their skills and contributions.

 Our focus is any person who has an interest in operations.
 There are often personality traits which allow people to understand the role of a systems